Merchant account

+History

+Since credit cards were developed in the 1960s, the earliest methods, submitting credit card slips to a merchant processing bank by mail, or by accessing an Automated Response Unit (ARU) by telephone, were initially used but have long been overshadowed by electronic devices.
+These early methods used two-part forms and a manual device for mechanically imprinting the embossed card number information onto the forms.
+This was done by a merchant imprinting their customer's card with a credit card imprinter to create a customer receipt and merchant copy.
+These copies would be taken to the merchant acquiring bank for processing.

 Methods of processing credit cards

-Today a majority of all credit card transactions are sent electronically to merchant processing banks for authorization, capture and deposit.
+Credit and debit card transactions are sent electronically to merchant processing banks or payment service provider for authorization, capture and deposit.
 Various methods exist for presenting a credit card sale to "the system."
-In all circumstances either the entire magnetic strip is read by a swipe through a credit card terminal/reader, a computer chip is read (an "EMV"), or the credit card information is manually entered into a credit card terminal, a computer or website.
-The earliest methods, submitting credit card slips to a merchant processing bank by mail, or by accessing an Automated Response Unit (ARU) by telephone, are still in use today but have long been overshadowed by electronic devices.
-These early methods used two-part forms and a manual device for mechanically imprinting the embossed card number information onto the forms.
+In all circumstances either the entire magnetic strip is read by a swipe through a credit card terminal/card reader, a computer chip is read (an "EMV") or is captured using near field communication (NFC) technology or is entered into a website.

 Credit card terminal

 A credit card terminal is a stand-alone piece of electronic equipment that allows a merchant to swipe or key-enter a credit card's information as well as additional information required to process a credit card transaction.
 They may be connected to Point of Sale systems and typically have a keypad and network connection and may have a built-in printer.